kitao/pyxel/README.md

 - `init(width, height, [caption], [scale], [palette], [fps], [border_width], [border_color])`
 Initialize the Pyxel application with screen size (`width`, `height`).
 The maximum width and height of the screen is 256
-It is also possible to specify the window title with `caption`, the display magnification with `scale`, the palette color with `palette`, the frame rate with `fps`, and the margin width and color outside the screen with `border_width` and `border_color`
+It is also possible to specify the window title with `caption`, the display magnification with `scale`, the palette color with `palette`, the frame rate with `fps`, and the margin width and color outside the screen with `border_width` and `border_color`. `palette` is specified as a list of 16 elements of 24 bit color, `border_color` as 24 bit color

 - `run(update, draw)`
 Start the Pyxel application and call `update` function for frame update and `draw` function for drawing